Safe Disclosure Procedure

 The University shall take reasonable steps to ensure that an individual who in good faith and in accordance with this Procedure makes a disclosure of suspected wrongdoing is protected from reprisals in employment as a consequence of such disclosure, including but not limited to dismissal or threat of dismissal, discipline, suspension, docking of pay or threat thereof, harassment or intimidation in the workplace.

-An individual who experiences such reprisal or threat as a result of disclosure in accordance with this Procedure shall inform the assistant vice-president, human resources who shall investigate the matter and take appropriate action.
+An individual who experiences such reprisal or threat as a result of disclosure in accordance with this Procedure shall inform the chief human resources officer who shall investigate the matter and take appropriate action.

 Disciplinary action may be taken against any individual who is found to have retaliated against an individual who has disclosed, in good faith, suspected improper activity.
 Such disciplinary action may include termination of employment, contract, or other relationship with the University.